+Current board members are listed below in the SIS Advisory Board Directory.
 The SIS Advisory Board provides counsel and advice regarding goals and objectives, student experiences, and resources and financial support.
-Their leadership and guidance help to ensure the school continues to prepare today’s students for tomorrow’s information environment.
+Their leadership and guidance help to ensure the school continues to prepare today’s students for tomorrow’s information environments.